“If it’s a choice between fish and mining, we go away. Fish have to come first.” —

 In some places, the willows and alders form thickets.
 In their understories, we find plants like Devil’s club (Oplopanax horridus), Alaska spiraea (Spiraea beauverdiana), broad buckler ferns (Dryopteris dilatata), white currants (Ribes glandulosum), and perhaps Alaska’s most distinctive flower, fireweed (Epilobium angustifolium).

-As mentioned above, about 10% of the mine study area is surface water, and through rivers, streams and seepage much of it eventually flows into rivers that lead to Bristol Bay.
+About 10% of the mine study area is surface water, and through rivers, streams and seepage much of it eventually flows into rivers that lead to Bristol Bay.
 Technically, there are eight watersheds in the Bristol Bay area.
 The Pebble Deposit is near the headwaters of three tributaries: the north and south fork Koktuli, and Upper Talarik Creek.
 Cumulatively, the three watersheds represented by these tributaries amount to less than 1% of the Bristol Bay Drainage.
 Maintaining water quality will always be a concern, as many streams and rivers of the region are spawning and rearing grounds for all five species of Alaska salmon, as well as Arctic grayling, Dolly Varden, trout and other sport, subsistence and commercial fish.
 It’s very important that we understand as much as possible about the waterways and how they interrelate.

 We funded years of research into the water of the study area—surface water and groundwater hydrology, and overall water quality—to develop a comprehensive understanding of both water quality and quantity, and how the different systems interact.
 Through a network of automated sensors, stream flow was measured every 10–15 minutes during ice-free months, and manually through bore-holes after freeze-up.
 Piezometers installed at hundreds of monitoring locations recorded more than 14,000 groundwater level measurements to document subsurface water behavior.
 And 3,400 samples were taken from streams and rivers, lakes and marshes, shallow- and deep-bore wells, testing temperature and pH, nutrients, ions, dissolved and trace elements, organic carbon and more.